 All qualified members are expected to continue with a programme of continuing professional development (CPD) in accordance with BPC guidelines.

-Advice and support is available for potential applicants who would like to consider how to prepare to meet the following requirements, to talk to one of the team for advice email: [email protected]
+Advice and support is available for potential applicants who would like to consider how to prepare to meet the following requirements:

 - Academic Qualification: First degree level (in any subject) or equivalent.

 - Relevant Work Experience: Experience of work in a setting where adult individuals present for help with emotional of mental health difficulties is an advantage but we welcome applications from those with a variety of backgrounds.
 Those with no prior experience in such settings will need to gain experience of at least a year in working one to one with adults on emotional difficulties either professionally or on a volunteer basis before applying.
-The Clinical Analytic Skills Course [link to be added] is designed to help with gaining this experience
+The Foundation Course is designed to help with gaining this experience.

 - Psychiatric Placement: Engagement with the experiences of psychiatric patients and the treatments offered in UK psychiatric services is an essential part of the training.
 For applicants who do not have prior psychiatric experience a six-month placement will need to be undertaken in the first year of training.

 - Finance: You will need to have a way of financing your training.
-The section on cost [add link] outlines what you can expect.
+The section on cost outlines what you can expect.